jack-galileo04/jack-galileo04.github.io/index.md

 # Jack Galea — Data & Analytics Portfolio

 Hi!
-I'm Jack, an actuarial science graduate and data analyst based in Canberra.
+I'm Jack, an Actuarial Science graduate based in Canberra.
-I build models and dashboards using R, Python, SQL, and Power BI.
+I love to build models, dashboards, and reports using R, Python, SQL, and Power BI.

 ---